 Dallas Children's Theater

-Dallas Children's Theater has been named one of the top five professional theaters for youth and families in the United States by AMERICAN THEATRE and TIME magazines.
-Now celebrating its 34th season, DCT continues its mission to produce quality theater designed to stir the heart, stretch the mind, and promote education.
-The acclaimed national touring company travels with large-scale productions featuring titles which reflect the cultural diversity of our world community.
+Dallas Children's Theater has been named one of the top five professional theaters for youth and families in the United States by American Theater and TIME magazines.
+Now celebrating its 36th season, DCT continues its mission to produce quality theater designed to stir the heart, stretch the mind, and promote education.
+The acclaimed national touring company travels with large-scale productions featuring titles that resonate with a large and diverse audience.
 Study guides and curriculum-based workshops accompany every production.
-Touring 2018 - 2019, DIARY OF A WORM, A SPIDER & A FLY.
-Based on on the wildly popular books by Doreen Cronin, the eco-conscious, hip-hop musical spins a sweet story about diversity and acceptance with messages about being kind to our planet and all of its creatures great and small.
-Under consideration for 2019-2020, AND THEN THEY CAME FOR ME: REMEMBERING THE WORLD OF ANNE FRANK.
+Touring 2020–2021, The Musical Adventures of Flat Stanley.
+Based on Jeff Brown’s beloved children’s book, this stage adaptation has enjoyed national critical acclaim and contributed to the literary and cultural popularity of the story.
+It’s a fun, Broadway-style musical about the value of being different and the importance of family.
+Under consideration for 2021-2022, And Then They Came for Me: Remembering the World of Anne Frank.
 Videotaped interviews with two Holocaust survivors are interwoven with live dramatic action to chillingly recreate their World War II experience of families in hiding and in concentration camps.
 The horror of the Holocaust becomes a promise to the future, a profound message of hope and acceptance speaking to the intolerance and misunderstandings of life today.
 Photo by Karen Almond.

 Holden & Arts Associates, PO Box 49036